 The A7R III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.

 Unlike the G5, the A7R III has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R III provides a higher video resolution than the G5.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7R III provides a higher video resolution than the G5.
 It can shoot video footage at 4K/30p, while the Panasonic is limited to 1080/60p.

 Feature comparison: Sony A7R III vs Panasonic G5

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the G5 (3686k vs 1440k dots).
 The following table reports on some other key feature differences and similarities of the Sony A7R III, the Panasonic G5, and comparable cameras.